Killing of Cédric Chouviat: Incident

-Investigation
+Investigation and legal

-On January 7, the Paris Public Prosecutor opened a judicial inquiry for involuntary manslaughter, and the organization that investigates the police also opened an investigation into the death.
+On January 7, 2020 the Paris Public Prosecutor opened a judicial inquiry for involuntary manslaughter, and the organization that investigates the police also opened an investigation into the death.
 A lawyer for two of the officers involved in the arrest claims that the motorcycle helmet worn by Chouviat muffled his voice enough that they did not hear his comments and when shown the videos, the officers were "surprised and devastated" by the audio.
+During the investigation, none of the involved officers were suspended.

+It was announced in January 2025, that three of the officers involved in Chouviat's death would be tried in Paris for involuntary homicide, following an investigation which found that officers had shown "inappropriate, negligent and imprudent behaviour" during his arrest.
+However, by April 2026 no hearing date had been scheduled in response to the announcement.

+In April 2026, it was reported that the family of Chouviat were seeking to hold the French government liable for his death following a comment by French rights ombudswoman Claire Hédon who stated that French police had used "disproportionate force".
+With their claim the family wanted to highlight the lack of international sanctions or disciplinary proceedings against the officers involved.

 Response

 Lawyers for the Chouviat family released statements at a press conference, calling for the public to maintain calm and that "France isn't the United States, but France is becoming like the United States."
 The lawyers highlighted the main concern is the techniques that were used by police on Chouviat that caused his death.
 His family have called for the ban on the use of chokeholds by French police and have compared his death to the murder of George Floyd, with his widow stating; "You have a citizen who's asking to live and is a victim of injustice and violence to the point of losing his life.
 Its copy-paste."

 The death of Chouviat was specifically referenced by French Interior Minister Christophe Castaner when he announced a ban on the use of chokeholds during police arrests in early June 2020, but after a string of protests from French police the ban was removed weeks later.

 The death of Chouviat bore many similarities to that of George Floyd a few months later in Minneapolis, Minnesota USA.
 However, unlike in the Floyd case there has been little protest or publicity.